-Below are some activities which will help you prepare for the start of the course in September.
+If you are considering taking Russian in Year 12 as one of your four A-level options, we would suggest completing the work as explained on the following two pages.
 This work will provide you with some background information about Russian culture and recent history and give you the chance to develop your language skills.
-Most importantly, you should continue to practise your

-Russian (speaking, reading, writing, listening) by doing short activities every week.
+Most importantly, you must continue to practise your Russian (speaking, reading, writing, listening) by doing short activities every week.
+There are lots of ideas on the following pages of how you can do this.